CR10 Smart – Extruder Upgrade

 So before we begin, I’d recommend laying out all the parts so that it’s easier to see everything as well as ensuring that we have all the required components.
 For this kit in particular, there are 4 different screws, some of which are very similar in design.
 If you have any filament that’s currently loaded, you’ll need to remove this prior to installing the components.

 The first part we’ll put together is the adjustment arm, since this is easier to address while the part isn’t currently installed.
 For this we’ll need the washer, U-bearing and the M4 Screw that we’ll assemble into this portion of the arm.
 You want to make sure that the screw is tight enough to hold the U-bearing in place, but not tight enough to prevent any movement.
-We’ll then add one of the these screws, which will help hold the spring into place latter on.
+We’ll then add one of the next set of screws (There should be 3 of them, but we’ll only be using one for now), which will help hold the spring into place later on.
 For the baseplate, we can pre-install the Bowden tube connector.
 In this case we don’t need to adjust the extrusion gear since it should already be set to the correct height, however you can check this by inserting some filament when this is fully assembled.

 Using the Flat top screw, you’ll attach the motor to the baseplate and use these remaining 2 screws to fully secure it into place.
 The arm has a small metal piece which is designed to allow the adjustment arm to rotate freely, and we’ll put this in now before we add the tensioning spring.
-This small component is what allows us to adjust the tension on the spring, and goes together in this order.
+This small component (looks like a screw but isn’t) is what allows us to adjust the tension on the spring, and goes together.
 It’s easier to insert the spring first followed by the attachment screw and this should be pretty easy so long as you push these two portions together as you do so.
 Make sure to tighten the attachment screw all the way to ensure a tight fit.
 With this complete, we simply need to attach the Bowden tube and secure with the claw clamp.

 Compared to some machines, this model does have the ability to adjust the tension on the filament, but in most cases you simply need to tighten this slightly since too much can cause the filament to puncture the Bowden tube.
-In general, it should be just tight enough to push the filament through but be able to skip if there’s an extrusion issue.
+In general, it should be just tight enough to push the filament through, but be able to skip if there’s an extrusion issue.
 So long as you’ve installed a Capricorn Tubing, you shouldn’t have any issues with heat creep in the extruder.
-Thank you for watching, and I hope to see you guys in the future.
-Thank you and take care.